-Our students choose from more than 100 study abroad programs in more than 40 countries, sponsored by Neumann University, affiliated universities and Education Abroad program providers.
+Our students choose from more than 60 education abroad programs in more than 20 countries, sponsored by Neumann University, affiliated universities and Education Abroad program providers.
 A full overview of available programs is available through ViaTRM, our online program search and application tool.

 To learn more about the application process log in to MyNU Portal.